 Traditional societies were destroyed over an expanding region.
 Refugees streamed eastwards, further into the interior, to escape the slavers.
 New kingdoms, often formed by war bands, arose.
 These new kingdoms, armed with guns, took to raiding even further inland.

-In the late 18th century, slave raiders from the Atlantic Ocean encountered slave raiders from the Indian Ocean, in the centre of the continent.
+In the late 18th century, slave raiders from the Atlantic Ocean encountered slave raiders from the Indian Ocean, in the center of the continent.
 The peoples of this region were now prey to raiders from both directions.

 One effect of the slave trade on African societies, especially in central Africa, was the spread of secret societies.
 The most widespread of these was the Lemba cult.